There should be no more doubts regarding Leo Austria and his ability to coach, according to June Mar Fajardo himself.

 “Dahil sa kanila, nagmukha na naman akong magaling,” said Austria as he gave a short speech in the middle of their celebration at center court.

-But then, Fajardo would give back all the credit to the 67-year-old, who, despite his success with SMB, is still being criticized by some skeptics and naysayers by arguing that he’s only lucky given the amount of talent he’s managing.
+Then Fajardo would give back all the credit to the 67-year-old, since — despite his success with SMB — he still sees criticism from some skeptics and naysayers, who argue that he’s simply lucky given the amount of talent he’s managing.

 “Hindi lang siya nabibigyan ng credit.
 Sobrang humble niya,” he said.
 “Pero ako na magsasabi sa inyo, magaling si Coach.
 Magaling siya na coach.
 Siya ‘yung dahilan kaya nananalo ng championship ang San Miguel.”

-Following Sunday night’s win, Austria now has 11 titles as the franchise’s head coach, or 12, including as a consultant in the 2024 Commissioner’s Cup.
+Following Sunday night’s win, Austria now has 11 titles as the franchise’s head coach — or 12, including as a consultant in the 2024 Commissioner’s Cup.

 “Kasi pinapabayaan niya ‘yung mga players na maglaro.
 And nailalabas ng mga players yung game nila.
 At the same time, composed siya.
 Ayun.
 Nagsa-start ‘yan sa practice.
 Nadi-disiplina niya kami,” said Fajardo.